googlemaps-samples/codelab-places-arcore-android/README.md

 ======================================

 ## Description
-Accompanying starter and solution code for the [Display nearby places in AR on Android codelabel][codelab].
+Accompanying starter and solution code for the [Display nearby places in AR on Android codelab][codelab].

 ## Requirements
 * Android Studio 3.6 or higher